bguiz/got-or-not/README.md

 # `got-or-not`

-Ensures that some URLs are reachable.
+Ensures that specified URLs are reachable, or that specified files exist.

 ## Installation